venice1200/MiSTer_i2c2oled/README.md

 For Setting up the MiSTer for the Autostart Script of i2c2oled run once the command `/media/fat/i2c2oled/S60i2c2oled setup`
 from cli or via ssh to enable Auto-Start of i2c2oled.

+Or enable the Option **i2c2oled Files** in "update_all" (see Misc).

+### Configuration
+You can configure the User Setting by configuring the file `/media/fat/i2c2oled/i2c2oled-user.ini`.
+User Options:
+* Option `CONTRAST`
+  Set your Display's Contrast Value from "0..255", default = 100

+* Option `ROTATE`
+  Set to "true" for 180 Degree Display Rotation, default = "false"

+* Option `ANIMATION`
+  Set to -1 (default) for Random Animation, 0 for NO Animation, 1 for PressPlay, 2..5  for "Loading" Variants

+* Option `BLACKOUT`
+  Set to "yes" (default) for the short "Display-Blackout" before a Picture change, "no" = no blackout

 ### How does it work
 When the MiSTer boots up the script `/media/fat/i2c2oled/S60i2c2oled` is called.
 This script does nothing more than calling the script `/media/fat/i2c2oled/i2c2oled.sh`